1996 Mount Everest disaster: Descent in a blizzard

 Boukreev recorded that he reached Camp IV by 17:00.
 The reasons for Boukreev's decision to descend ahead of his clients are disputed.
 Boukreev maintained that he wanted to be ready to assist struggling clients farther down the slope, and to retrieve hot tea and extra oxygen if necessary.
+According to Boukreev this plan was discussed with and approved by expedition leader Fischer.

 Krakauer sharply criticized Boukreev's decision not to use bottled oxygen while employed as a guide.
 Boukreev's supporters, who include G. Weston DeWalt, co-author of The Climb (1997), state that using bottled oxygen gives a false sense of security.
 Krakauer and his supporters point out that, without bottled oxygen, Boukreev was unable to directly help his clients descend, and that Boukreev said that he was going down with client Martin Adams, but later descended faster and left Adams behind.

 The worsening weather began causing difficulties for the descending team members.
 The blizzard on the southwest face of Everest was reducing visibility, burying the fixed ropes, and obliterating the trail back to Camp IV that the teams had broken on the ascent.
 Fischer, helped by Lopsang Jangbu Sherpa, was unable to descend below the Balcony (8350 m) in the storm.
 Sherpas left Makalu Gau (at 8230 m by Gau's account) with Fischer and Lopsang when Gau, too, became unable to proceed.
 Eventually, Lopsang was persuaded by Fischer to descend and leave him and Gau.

 Hall radioed for help, saying that Hansen had fallen unconscious but was still alive.
 At 17:30, Adventure Consultants guide Andy Harris, carrying supplementary oxygen and water, began climbing alone from the South Summit (8749 m) toward Hansen and Hall at the top of Hillary Step.
 Krakauer's account notes that by this time, the weather had deteriorated into a full-scale blizzard: "Snow pellets borne on 70 mph winds stung my face."
 Boukreev gives 18:00 as "the onset of a blizzard".

 Several climbers got lost on the South Col during the storm.
 Mountain Madness guide Beidleman and clients Klev Schoening, Fox, Madsen, Pittman, and Gammelgaard, along with Adventure Consultant guide Mike Groom and clients Beck Weathers and Yasuko Namba wandered in the blizzard until they could no longer walk, huddling some 20 m from a drop-off of the Kangshung Face.

 Near midnight, the blizzard cleared sufficiently for the team to see Camp IV, some 200 m away.
 Beidleman, Groom, Schoening, and Gammelgaard set off to find help.
 Madsen and Fox remained on the mountain with the group in order to shout for the rescuers.
 Boukreev located the climbers and brought Pittman, Fox, and Madsen to safety.
 Boukreev had prioritized Pittman, Fox, and Madsen (all of whom were from his Mountain Madness expedition) over Namba (from the Adventure Consultants expedition), who seemed close to death; he did not see Weathers (also from the Adventure Consultants expedition).
 All of the climbers then at Camp IV were exhausted and unable to reach Namba and Weathers.